laustock/qlc-plus-docker/README.md

 This repo was starte by me Laurenz Stockhamer.
 HEY!

-At first i want to say is no professionelle dockerfile, because I am no expert in makeing dockerfiles so be pls be nice.
+At first i want to say that this is no professionelle dockerfile, because I am no expert in makeing dockerfiles so pls be nice.

 This dockerfile makes a dockerimage that runs QLC+ in a container with a stable-slim version of debian as baseimage.